asnaencorerpg/asnaencorerpg.github.io/dox/Comments.md

 BegSr Liftoff /* Shoot the rocket!*/ Access(*Public)
 ```

 Sometimes it is very convenient to comment blocks of lines, e.g. when debugging.
-You can use Visual Studio's **Comment selection** and **Uncomment selection** menu options for this.
+For this, you can use Visual Studio's **Comment selection** and **Uncomment selection** menu options.

 ### See Also